IlyaLab/BNMPy/src/Optimizer_README.md

 ### Results

-The optimization returns an enhanced `OptimizeResult` object containing:
+The optimization returns an `OptimizeResult` object containing:

 - `success`: Boolean indicating if the optimizer terminated successfully
 - `message`: Status message